-The Hoosic River Project is located in upstate New York northeast of Albany and Troy.
+The Hoosic River Project is located in upstate New York northeast of Albany and Troy in Rensselaer County.
 The project consists of two developments licensed as FERC Project 2616.
-In the most recent recertification application on March 31, 2014, EBH states that the total project has an installed capacity of 18.5 MW and produces an average annual generation (AAE) of 83.00 GWh (Plant factor of 51.2%).
+The total project has an installed capacity of 18.5 MW and produces an average annual generation (AAE) of 83,000 MWh .
 Both developments operate in a peaking mode.

 |Project Name||Hoosic River|

 |LIHI Certificate Number||13|

 |July 9, 2014 to July 9, 2019